alexhoma/react-redux-skeleton/README.md

 Customized React JS + Redux bootstrap to initialize my projects based on several resources.

 ## Content
-Basic blog page with some blogs linked to its detailed view.
+Basic blog page example with some posts linked to its detailed view.

 ## Initialize